allixender/allixender.github.io/_posts/articles/2015-07-16-gce-mesos-cassandra.md

 And if you use that Marathon.json you have to you the provided jre too,, the framework apparently relies on that.

+## Conclusion so far

 I find the current state of Cassandra-on-Mesos difficult to reproduce in production.

-The scaling is not quite easy to follow up on, if it's reliable or so...
+The scaling is not quite easy to follow up on, and how reliable it is or so...

+And thinking of resource hungry cassandra database, you might just add the vanilla install with a template configuration to a base image or the likes, and when bootstrapping the cluster set one or two seed nodes known from your cloud environment.
+The bootstrap and seed node specialty only happens once a lifetime of the database cluster.
+If if that seed node goes down later, scaling up by calling out different seed node (just some that are alive basically) will do to dynamically add nodes to the cluster.